-He was a tireless champion of British Antarctic and Arctic exploration, and an early supporter of Captain Robert Randolph Scott.
+He was a tireless champion of British Antarctic and Arctic exploration, and an early supporter of Captain Robert Falcon Scott.

 But he started his Polar career in the Arctic, on a search for the Franklin Expedition.

-Clements was only 19 when he volunteered as an able seaman on HMS Assistance, one of four Royal Navy ships in the 1850-51 Franklin search under the leadership of Captain Horatio Austin.
+Clements was only 19 when he volunteered as a Midshipman on HMS Assistance, one of four Royal Navy ships in the 1850-51 Franklin search under the leadership of Captain Horatio Austin.